 The safety and well-being of a victim is of paramount importance.
 The College strongly encourages victims to contact trained professionals for emotional support, medical services and advocacy as soon as possible.

 Contact options include:

+- The Counseling Center.

-- The Crisis Response Team (CARE team).
+- The CARF Team

-- The OCC Security Department.
+- The OCC Department of Campus Safety and Security (DCSS).

-- The Vice President of Student Affairs.
+- The Vice President of Student Affairs

 - The Title IX Coordinator.

 - A medical treatment facility.

 - Any trusted friend, adviser or faculty member.

-College faculty and staff members have the duty to report incidents of sexual assault to Campus Security.
+College faculty and staff members have the duty to report incidents of sexual assault to Campus Safety.
 Students wishing to keep their information as confidential as possible should speak with a rape crisis counselor, a clinician at the counseling center, a medical provider in the context of receiving medical treatment or any member of the clergy.
 These community members are confidential and private resources for students and do not have an obligation to report instances of sexual assault.